An Investigation of the Channel Capacity of Bacterial Chemotactic Sensors for Low Chemoattractant Concentrations: Conclusions

-This lends another information-theoretic analysis to the long list of information-theoretic and optimality analyses \cite{mattingly2021escherichia,tjalma2023trade,celani2010bacterial}.
+This lends another information-theoretic analysis to the long list of information-theoretic and optimality analyses \cite{mattingly2021escherichia,tjalma2023trade,celani2010bacterial}, although we are far from claiming that an optimality principle explains \textit{E.\ coli}.
 Other work has shown that efficient prediction as in Ref. \cite{tjalma2023trade} also explains cultured neurons spiking \cite{lamberti2023prediction}, human behavior \cite{ferdinand2024humans}, and salamander retinal ganglion neuron spiking \cite{palmer2015predictive}.
 It is possible that all these optimality principles are required to explain \textit{E.\ coli}, or that high performance on one optimality principle is correlated with high performance on another.
-Only by testing in other organisms will we find out which optimality principles generalize to other evolved organisms and which do not.
+Further tests are required, especially studies of naturalistic chemoattractant concentration statistics seen by bacteria, to understand whether or not information processing capabilities in bacteria explain their performance.